Launch rate

 How to know if a job is worth applying to

 Most application advice tells you how to tailor a resume after you have decided a job is worth tailoring for.
 This guide is about the decision before that.
-It walks through a 7-factor framework — the same blocks RoleWorth's Worth Score uses internally — so you can score any posting in three to five minutes and decide Apply, Maybe, or Skip before spending 30-90 minutes on a tailored package.
+It walks through a 7-signal framework, the same blocks RoleWorth's Worth Score uses internally, so you can score any posting in three to five minutes and decide Pursue, Maybe, or Skip before spending 30-90 minutes on a tailored package.

 Why this decision matters more in 2026

 Greenhouse's 2026 update to its State of Job Hunting research reports that three in five candidates suspect they have encountered a ghost job, and Greenhouse platform data classifies 18-22% of postings as ghost jobs.
-Combine that with the share of postings where the requirement spine, level, or compensation does not match a serious applicant, and the share of postings that are truly worth a tailored package is a minority of what you see on aggregator job boards.
+Combine that with postings where the must-have requirements, level, or compensation do not match a serious applicant, and the share of postings that are truly worth a tailored package is a minority of what you see on aggregator job boards.

 The cost of getting this wrong is concrete: 30-90 minutes per tailored application, multiplied by every weak posting that should not have been in the batch.
 The cost of getting it right is three to five minutes of structured scoring before you start.